CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 ## Basic PostGIS usage

 In this section, we are going to just get our feet wet with PostGIS.
-Just like we did with the data we've encountered so far, spatial data can be manipulated, filtered, ordered, and measured in a database by appealing to the geometry in `the_geom` or `the_geom_webmercator`.
+Just like we did with the data we've encountered so far, spatial data can be manipulated, filtered, ordered, and measured in a database by using the geometry in `the_geom` or `the_geom_webmercator`.

 The functions that allow us to do this come out of PostGIS and all begin with "ST\_", just as we saw with "ST\_AsText()" above.
 CartoDB also introduces some [helper functions](https://github.com/CartoDB/cartodb-postgresql/tree/master/scripts-available) that reduce the amount of typing on the user's end.
 These begin with "CDB\_".
-For example, we use "CDB_LatLng(lat,long)" to get a coordinate in the 4326 projection (WGS84).
+For example, we will use "CDB_LatLng(lat,long)" to get a coordinate in the 4326 projection (WGS84).

 We'll keep working with the earthquake data, but trying to generate some new useful information from it.
 Say you are interested in knowing the distance in kilometers your office is from all of the earthquakes in the data table.
 How would you go about doing this?

 First you would need to know your location.
-Here at CartoDB's New York office, 143 Roebling Street we are at (40.714249, -73.957407), so we can just use the `CDB_LatLng()` function to generate the proper geometry.
+Let's say you're in downtown San Francisco, which is near (37.7833&deg; N,-122.4167&deg; W), so we can just use the `CDB_LatLng()` function to generate the proper geometry.

 Next we need to find a PostGIS function that allows us to find the distance we are from another lat/long location.
 Looking through the [PostGIS documentation](http://postgis.net/docs/reference.html#Spatial_Relationships_Measurements), you will find a function called `ST_Distance()` that has the following definition:

-    float ST_Distance(geometry g1, geometry g2);
+    float ST_Distance(geometry g1, geometry g2)
-    float ST_Distance(geography gg1, geography gg2);
+    float ST_Distance(geography gg1, geography gg2)
-    float ST_Distance(geography gg1, geography gg2, boolean use_spheroid);
+    float ST_Distance(geography gg1, geography gg2, boolean use_spheroid)

 This function is [overloaded](http://en.wikipedia.org/wiki/Function_overloading), so we have multiple options for the variables we pass to it.
 Before using it, though, we should look at what the arguments mean:

-+ `geometry`: measure the distance in degrees (lat/long)
++ `geometry` arguments: allows you to measure the distance in degrees (lat/long)
-+ `geography`: measure the distance in meters
++ `geography` arguments: allows you to measure the distance in meters
-+ `use_spheroid`: use WGS84's [oblate spheroid earth](http://en.wikipedia.org/wiki/World_Geodetic_System#Main_parameters) (pass `true`) or assume the earth is perfectly spherical (pass `false`)
++ `use_spheroid` argument: use WGS84's [oblate spheroid earth](http://en.wikipedia.org/wiki/World_Geodetic_System#Main_parameters) (pass `true`) or assume the earth is perfectly spherical (pass `false`)

 Notice that we cannot mix the projection types and that it returns a [float point](http://en.wikipedia.org/wiki/Floating_point) data type.